Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Perhaps after the Flood similar symbiotic inter-species relationships as well as ecosystems were destroyed, and as a result many animals had to change their feeding habits.
 When this change occurred, they were not necessarily genetically modified, but perhaps this environmental change was a trigger to switch on what evolutionists still call "Junk DNA" allowing these animals (now carnivores) to adapt to this new situation and perhaps switch on a "new" phenotype (that is, not previously observed).

-Post-Scriptum: On reading this note a friend of mine with a background in mircobiology and doing cardic research commented that one would have to have some explanation for immunological systems in humans (and other organisms) as basically what I'm saying here is that originally there wouldn't have been any need for immunological systems at all as everything would have been perfect to begin with.
-While it is quite true that from a Biblical point of view everything would have been perfect to begin with, I think it is quite logical to assume that in the same way that the Creator had foreseen the possibility of the Fall and already thought of the possibility of our needing a Savior, He had also foreseen the physical consequences of the Fall and provided organisms with immunological systems "just in case".
-In engineering terms this is called "overdesign" and provides a mechanism with back-up systems in case of "unforseen" problems.
+While it is quite true that from a Biblical point of view everything would have been perfect to begin with, I think it is quite logical to assume that in the same way that the Creator had foreseen the possibility of the Fall and already thought of the possibility of our needing a Saviour, He had also foreseen the physical consequences of the Fall and provided organisms with the genetics for immunological systems that could kick in if the need arose.
+In engineering terms this is called "overdesign" and provides a mechanism with back-up systems in case of "out of the ordinary" circumstances.
 I don't think this requires any further explanation.

 wasp & parasite